mDisna/EZ-Toolbar/README.md

 ## Options

 You can customize the toolbar by passing in various options.
-These are the options available: All options are optional.
+These are the options available - all options are optional:

 - `fontStyles`: An array of style options.
 This will replace the default styles.
 - `fontFamilies`: An array of font names.
 Specified fonts will be added in addition to the default ones.